-- Urodynamics: This procedure determines how well the urinary tract is storing and releasing urine.
+- Urodynamics: This procedure determines how well the urinary tract stores and releases urine.

-- Cystoscopy: This diagnostic exam allows the doctor to see inside the bladder and urethra with a camera lens, which inserted through the urethra through a long thin tube.
+- Cystoscopy: This allows the doctor to see inside the bladder and urethra with a camera lens inserted through the urethra via a long thin tube.

-The type of medication and length of treatment will depend on the symptoms and medical history of the individual.
+The type of medication and length of treatment will depend on a person’s symptoms and medical history.

-The full course of treatment should always be completed for UTIs to make sure that the infection is fully clear, and to reduce the risk of antibiotic resistance.
+People should always complete the full course of treatment to make sure that the infection is fully clear and reduce the risk of antibiotic resistance.
 UTI symptoms can disappear before the infection has completely gone.

 - pregnant and are otherwise ill

-- people with cancer, diabetes, multiple sclerosis, spinal cord injury, or other medical problems
+- have cancer, diabetes, multiple sclerosis, spinal cord injury, or other medical problems

-- individuals with kidney stones or other changes in their urinary tract
+- have kidney stones or other changes in their urinary tract

 - recovering from recent urinary tract surgery